 Social media platforms, for example, are a great place to advertise your bar’s new sports betting service.

-Setting up virtual sports betting at your bar could be just what you need to unlock the additional revenue that you’ve been searching for.
+Setting up sports betting at your bar could be just what you need to unlock the additional revenue that you’ve been searching for.
 And with UPshow’s dynamic digital signage platform, the hard work is done for you.

 Ready to experience the UPshow difference for yourself?
 You can do so today by signing up for a free custom demo here.
 We look forward to hearing from you!